dennysabu/MacOS-Wifi-Strength-Scanner/README.md

 # MacOS Wifi Scanner
  A much more complicated and less efficient way of finding signal strength on a Mac.

+### Configure:
+---
+If you grab the code as it sits in the repo, the output will be more verbose than what is shown in this document.
+To make it match, edit the scanner.h file and set PRINT_DEBUG to 0 and then compile.

 ### Compiling:
 ----
 You can use the included makefile, which has definitions for *all* and *clean*.